名古屋大学人文学研究科 Graduate School of Humanities / School of Humanities

 2A (Group Ⅰ).
 If your prospective academic supervisor is affiliated with one of the following fields, you need to access Nagoya University Admission Assistance System (NU-AAS) with your research proposal(※) and a copy of your academic transcript and complete the online application.

-The application period is March 1st (Friday) 10:00 am - 8th (Friday) 12:00 noon [JST].
+The application period is February 28th (Friday) 10:00 am - March 7th (Friday) 12:00 noon [JST].
 (Please complete the submission before the deadline).

 Linguistics, Japanese Linguistics, English and American Literature, French Language and Literature, German Studies, German Cultural Studies, Chinese Linguistics, and Literature, Teaching Japanese as a Foreign Language, English Language Education, Applied Japanese Linguistics, Chinese Philosophy, Indian Philosophy, Asian History, History of Art, Cultural Anthropology, Socio-cultural Change Studies, Gender Studies, and Media, Culture, and Society.

-The link to NU-AAS has been removed.
+The link to NU-AAS was deleted.

 Please carefully check that all the inputted contents and attached documents are correct before submission.